-Bornholm is an island in the Baltic Sea and the population of the island is about 50,000.
+Bornholm is an island in the Baltic Sea, and the island’s population is about 50,000.

 There are numerous restaurants and stores on Bornholm Island, and in recent years it has become known as an area that attracts both domestic and international artists.

 The island is also blessed with lush nature, making it a popular tourist destination in Denmark, where people spend their vacations picnicking and swimming.